digiworld01/smart-irrigation-robot/README.md

 # smart-irrigation-robot
-We are making smart irrigation robot and use this portfolio to upload our project details
+This project is all about the automatic irrigation system, This robot will start moving and then stop whenever it will find any plant then it starts watering according to their need.